numpy/numpy/doc/source/reference/security.rst

 Note that the above refers to array data.
 We do not currently consider for example ``f2py`` to be safe: it is typically used to compile a program that is then run.
-Any ``f2py`` invocation must thus use the same priviledge as the later execution.
+Any ``f2py`` invocation must thus use the same privilege as the later execution.

 The following points may be useful or should be noted when working with untrusted data: